dexedge/schatz/README.md

 I'm currently investigating ways to deal with this situation.
 However, if you need to rerun the script to finish downloading a libretto, you can start with the first image that failed to download; you don't need to start over again from the beginning, as you will already have successfully downloaded the images up to the point that the request timed out.

+I've had best luck downloading outside of the Library of Congress's opening hours.

 Please feel free to contact me with questions, bug reports, or suggestions:

 dexedge at gmail dot com